 Field trips aren’t just for the Senior Class and the band kids anymore!
 We get tons of inquiries for private tours from science and engineering teachers.
 To help with your field trip planning, we’re highlighting the best spots for STEM field trips in Chicago.
-Of course, we’re always happy to lead your charges on one of our student field trip tours like the Chicago Highlights Bus Tour.
+Of course, we’re always happy to lead your charges on one of our private tours, like the Downtown Chicago Bucket List tour.

 #1.
 Museum of Science and Industry